Zach-Galek/CyberArk-Repair-Utility/Readme.md

 ## Disclaimer:

-This tool is only intended for Lumen clientele impacted by a CyberArk update that is boking Windows for end-users.
+This tool is only intended for Lumen clientele impacted by a CyberArk update that is blocking Windows for end-users.

 The maintainer of this repository is _not_ responsible for any data lost as a result of using this tool or modifying its source.
 By downloading and using release builds, you are agreeing to this condition. _"Loss"_ or _"Damage"_ of personal data includes, but is not limited to: